 Limitations

 A few limitations merit acknowledgement.
 First, simplification through binary encoding: The binary encoding method simplifies the complex characteristics of proposals, potentially overlooking subtle but critical differences in quality or presentation.
 This methodological choice, while necessary for quantitative analysis, may not fully capture the nuanced realities of the proposal evaluation.
-Second, the complexity of the dataset is large.
-13 conditions (A through M), are a significant challenge for QCA as they may obscure clear patterns or definitive conclusions about what consistently works or does not work in proposal success.
-Here comes the question of whether an abundance of evaluation criteria (which generated abundance of conditions) is needed as Pina et al. (2021) found that reducing the number of evaluation criteria used by reviewers had little impact on the outcome of the peer review process.
-Third, balanced outcomes: With an even distribution of successful and unsuccessful outcomes, identifying consistent conditions or factors that invariably lead to funding can be challenging.
+Second, 13 conditions (A through M), are a significant challenge for QCA, as they may obscure clear patterns or definitive conclusions about what consistently works or does not work in proposal success.
+It may also not be necessary to have an abundance of evaluation criteria (which generates an abundance of conditions), as Pina et al. (2021) found that reducing the evaluation criteria had little impact on the outcome of the peer review process.
+Third, are balanced outcomes: with an even distribution of successful and unsuccessful outcomes, identifying consistent conditions or factors that invariably lead to funding can be challenging.
 This balance adds an additional layer of difficulty in distinguishing clear and actionable insights from data.

 5. Conclusions

-The distinction between a proposal being funded and one that cannot be remarkably subtle, with minuscule differences often separating funded from unfunded proposals.
+The distinction between a proposal being funded and one that cannot can be remarkably subtle, with minuscule differences often separating funded from unfunded proposals.
 This section delves into the intricate dynamics behind these outcomes, reflecting the complexity and nuanced interplay of conditions that influence funding decisions.

 Our analysis highlights that the causality behind successful funding is layered and involves multiple interdependent conditions that must align to create a favorable outcome.
-This layered causality and the role of conditions become evident, as the conditions with the highest coverage in our dataset did not include negated (~ NOT) conditions, emphasizing that the absence of certain key elements can be as critical as their presence.
-This leads to a straightforward yet significant insight: All essential conditions must be met or exceeded to enhance the chances of funding.
-This aligns with the broader understanding that success is not determined by a single factor, but rather by the convergence of multiple elements, all working together.
-The finding that no single condition guarantees funding, but rather a combination of factors, supports Hug & Aeschbach (2020) conclusion that proposals are evaluated holistically with multiple criteria considered simultaneously.
+This layered causality and the role of conditions become evident, as The conditions with the highest coverage in our dataset did not include negated conditions, emphasizing that the absence of certain key elements can be as critical as their presence.
+This suggests that all essential conditions must be met or exceeded to enhance the chances of funding, aligning with the broader understanding that success is not determined by a single factor, but rather by the convergence of multiple elements.
+The finding that no single condition guarantees funding, but rather a combination of factors, supports Hug & Aeschbach’s (2020) conclusion that proposals are evaluated holistically with multiple criteria considered simultaneously.
 Moreover, the prominence of conditions such as credible methodology (C) and appropriate resource allocation (K) as key differentiators between funded and unfunded proposals challenges the emphasis placed on innovation and originality by Pier et al. (2018).
 In the context of Horizon 2020, our findings suggest that methodological rigor and resource management may be more critical than previously recognized.